AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/upgrade-xml-documentation.md

 >
 > Follow the upgrade instructions specific to the licensed version of your product.

-You can upgrade your current version of Experience Manager Guides to version 4.6.0:
+You can upgrade your current version of Experience Manager Guides to version 4.6.1:

+- If you are using version 4.6.0, then you can directly upgrade to version 4.6.1.
-- If you are using version 4.4, 4.3.1, or 4.3.0 , then you can directly upgrade to version 4.6.0.
+- If you are using version 4.4, 4.3.1, or 4.3.0 , then you need to upgrade to version 4.6.0 before upgrading to 4.6.1.
 - If you are using version 4.2, 4.2.1 (Hotfix 4.2.1.3), 4.1, or 4.1.x then you need to upgrade to version 4.4 before upgrading to version 4.6.0.
 - If you are using version 4.0 you need to upgrade to version 4.2 before upgrading to version 4.3.x.
 - If you are using version 3.8.5, you need to upgrade to version 4.0 before upgrading to version 4.2.